serlo/serlo-editor-lti/README.md

 options:

 A. UI: If you have the permissions, you can login into IONOS and manage the `.env` files there using the UI.
-You need to dowload, modify and upload them.
+You need to download, modify and upload them.

 B. CLI: